 Origins and Insertions

-- Puborectalis muscle: originates lateral from the symphysis on both sides and encircles the rectum (anorectal junction) which causes a ventral bend between rectum and anal canal.
+- Puborectalis muscle: originates lateral from the symphysis on both sides and encircles the rectum (anorectal junction) which causes a ventral bend between the rectum and anal canal.
 Partly it is interwoven with the external anal sphincter.

 - Pubococcygeus muscle: runs from the pubic bone (lateral of the origin of the puborectalis muscle) to the tendinous center of the perineum, anococcygeal body and tailbone.
 In men, medial muscle fibers are partly connected to the prostate.

 - Iliococcygeus muscle: extends more laterally from the fascia of obturator internus muscle to the tailbone.
 As a whole the levator ani builds a V-shaped structure.
 Both levator arms limit a triangle opening (levator hiatus) which is divided by prerectal fibers into the urogenital hiatus (ventral) and anal hiatus (dorsal).
 The urogenital hiatus is the pathway for the urethra and, in women, the vagina.
 The rectum runs through the anal hiatus.

 It is primarily supplied by direct branches of the sacral plexus (S3-S5).
 To a small degree the pudendal nerve contributes to its innervation as well.

 Through its tonic activity, the levator ani stabilizes the abdominal and pelvic organs on the one hand and controls the opening and closing of the levator hiatus on the other hand.